 It’s cool to see a mini-cruiser that has a flatter profile.

 It has a subtle rocker profile, which wedges the front and dewedges the back.
-So the logic behind that is the front wedge increases your truck angle, which makes it slightly more turny.
-And the dewedge decreases the back truck angle, which makes it slightly more stable.
+The front wedge increases your truck’s angle, making it turn a little sharper.
+The dewedge decreases the back truck’s angle, making it turn less, resulting in more stability.

-The concave is about ⅜” deep, then starts to flatten out towards the nose and kicktail.
+The concave is about ⅜” deep, then starts to flatten out towards the kicktail/nose.

 The kicktail exists but is at a low angle, and the nose is even lower.